iPopovS/Generating-questions-based-on-entities/README.md

-# An approach for RAG performance improvement based on user requests predicting and interests Modelling
+# An approach for RAG performance improvement based on user requests predicting and interests modelling

 This repository contains the implementation and evaluation data for a research project investigating whether future user questions in reading-comprehension dialogues can be reliably predicted and used to pre-fetch relevant documents in Retrieval-Augmented Generation (RAG) systems before the user asks.